stas00/jupyter-notebook-tools/nbstripout/README.md

 Here you will find a few very fast implementations of the jupyter notebook strip out tools.

-They focus on being fast at being a git strip out filter.
+They focus on being fast git strip out filters, without much else.

 As of this writing nbstripout-fast and nbstripout-jq are respectively 13 and 9 times faster than nbconvert with the notebooks I tested them with.